 In this course, students will gain experience in wet laboratory and in silico computational experimental techniques, as well as computerized data reduction and analysis.
 Students will become familiar with initial rate determination of Michaelis constants and characterization of reversible and irreversible inhibition.
 Further, students will gain hands-on experience in modeling enzyme-ligand bonding and structure-based drug design.
-Corequisite: CHEM-3500.
+Note: All Chemistry and Biochemistry majors need to take this lab as a corequisite.

-CHEM-3510 Biochemistry II (3) (S)
+Biochemistry II (3) (S)

 This course is a continuation of CHEM-3500 and introduces the fundamentals of molecular biological DNA information technologies, bioenergetics, the catabolism and anabolism of fatty acids, amino acids and nucleic acids, gene and chromosome structure, and genetic and epigenetic gene expression.
 Prerequisite: CHEM-3500.
+Note: All Biochemistry majors must take CHEM 3511 as a corequisite.